The Arthur Terry School: Headteacher

+Jo Fairclough has been headteacher since April 2025.
+She has been in education for over twenty years.

 Activities

-The school is also well known for its shows each year, including Grease, Les Misérables and Godspell.
-The school's most recent production was of We Will Rock You, which sold out to 10 full houses spread over two weeks.

-The school implemented a vertical tutoring system at the start of the 2007/8 school year.
-Every tutor group now has a mix of 2–7 students from each Year Group.

-The school also has its own student-run radio station, named ATRfm which broadcasts internally.
+The school has its own student-run radio station, ATRfm, which broadcasts internally.

 The school has been criticised, amongst several other British schools, for making use of the Brain Gym 'mental exercise' programme, which claims that 'the brain is a muscle' and that a set of hand and leg movements and chest rubs can promote learning.
 Commonly described as pseudoscience, physician Ben Goldacre has described the programme as 'ludicrous' while Teacher of the Year award-winner Philip Beadle described it as 'moonshine...you'd probably get as much benefit from taking a Brain Gym book and booting it around the room'.

-The Arthur Terry School used to be the home of one of the best junior Ultimate Frisbee teams in the country, Arctic Ultimate.
-The team consistently finished in the top 3 in national junior tournaments with a large volume of students making the Great Britain squad for under 17s, under 20s, under 23s and open.
-Arctic Ultimate alumni are still playing today at universities and clubs across the country.